MissVeronica/um-happy-birthday/README.md

 2. Font Awesome: https://docs.fontawesome.com/web/add-icons/how-to
 3. "Code Snippets" Plugin: https://wordpress.org/plugins/code-snippets/

+## Other plugins
+1. "Date Difference in Days".
+A shortcode which can be used for countdown to birthdays. https://github.com/MissVeronica/um-date-diff-days

 ## Installation & Updates
 1. Install or Update by downloading the plugin ZIP file at the green Code button.
 2. Install as a new WP Plugin Upload in WordPress -> Plugins -> Add New -> Upload Plugin.